jethornton/rpi/docs/source/install-10L.rst

 Setup the User
 --------------

+To change the user from pi to yourself you first have to create a temporary user and log in as that user.
+You can't change pi while logged in as pi.

 At the Rpi log in as user pi with the password raspberry

 If you have another PC connected to a LAN you can now work from that PC via SSH.